No one has favorited this theater yet

 It was equipped with a Syntock sound system and played its first ‘talkie “Broadway Melody” on 30th December 1929.
 Soon afterwards, a Western Electric(WE) sound system was installed.

-The Cinema was closed on 19th December 1936 and became a repertory theatre, presenting plays on its 13 feet deep stage.
+The Cinema was closed on 19th December 1936 and the Cinema name went to a new Cinema which opened on the High Street (later named Plaza Cinema, then Granada which has its own page on Cinema Treasures).
+The Cinema became a repertory theatre, presenting plays on its 13 feet deep stage.
 There were three dressing rooms.
 This proved to be not a great success, and it closed to become Herbert’s Motorcycle store, then a heating engineers shop.
-It became a branch of Barclay’s Bank, but this has been demolished.
+It became a branch of Barclay’s Bank, but this has since closed and there is retail use on the site now.

 Just login to your account and subscribe to this theater